mhvk/baseband/docs/baseband/new_edv_tutorial.rst

     >>> payload0.shape == (header0.samples_per_frame, header0.nchan)
     True

+Reading a frame using :class:`~!baseband.vdif.frame.VDIFFrame` will still fail, since its ``_header_class`` is :class:`~!baseband.vdif.header.VDIFHeader`, and so :meth:`VDIFHeader.fromfile <!baseband.vdif.header.VDIFHeader.fromfile>`, rather than the function we defined, is used to read in headers.
+If we wanted to use :class:`~!baseband.vdif.frame.VDIFFrame`, we would need to set

-or by modifying :class:`~!baseband.vdif.frame.VDIFFrame` such that ``VDIFFrame._header_class = DRAOVDIFHeader`` before using :func:`~!baseband.vdif.open`.
+    ``VDIFFrame._header_class = DRAOVDIFHeader``

-This is so that header files are read using ``DRAOVDIFHeader.fromfile`` rather than :meth:`~!baseband.vdif.frame.VDIFFrame.fromfile`.
+before using :func:`~!baseband.vdif.open`, so that header files are read using ``DRAOVDIFHeader.fromfile``.

-An alternate solution that is compatible with :class:`~!baseband.vdif.base.VDIFStreamReader` without hacking :class:`~!baseband.vdif.frame.VDIFFrame`, but assumes these headers are only ever instantiated from file, involves modifying the bits-per-sample code within ``__init__()``.
+A more elegant solution that is compatible with :class:`~!baseband.vdif.base.VDIFStreamReader` without hacking :class:`~!baseband.vdif.frame.VDIFFrame` involves modifying the bits-per-sample code within ``__init__()``.
 Let's remove our previous custom class, then define a replacement::